 This hypothesis is corroborated when examining the differences in compliance/pulmonary capacitance and RC-time between iPAH and SSc-PAH groups.
 Compliance or pulmonary capacitance is a calculated measure of the distensibility of vasculature.
 Hence it reflects the ability to accommodate more blood during systole and recoil in diastole.
 This value is higher in those with SSc-PAH and SSc-PAH-lung compared to iPAH patients suggesting the pulmonary arteriolar system is able to function allowing improved exchange of blood.
 The RC time is also shorter in the SSc-PAH groups suggesting that the cardiac function is better as demonstrated in our cohort by the superior pulmonary haemodynamics.

 A small study by Kanski et al showed that pulmonary blood flow indexed to lung volume was lower in patients with scleroderma compared to a healthy population and that there was no change in pulmonary vascular distensibility.
-The PBV was measured as the cardiac output x the pulmonary transit time (i.e contrast enhanced blood from pulmonary artery to left atrium).
+The PBV was measured as the cardiac output x the pulmonary transit time (i.e., contrast enhanced blood from pulmonary artery to left atrium).
 Interesting in this small cohort where out of 27 scleroderma patients, only 1 had evidence of PAH, there was no correlation with reduced PBVI and DLco or Vc.
 Lung fibrosis was evident in 63% of the patients but this did not appear to affect the PBVI measurement.
 The authors hypothesised that this finding suggests early changes of the pulmonary vasculature before changes are noted in DLco or echocardiography (Kanski et al., 2013).
 This potentially also corroborates our findings of a lower Kco in this group as it takes longer for the carbon monoxide coefficient to lessen due to less blood flow indexed to lung volumes.
 One could also postulate that the higher CI in the SSc-PAH and SSc-PAH-lung might suggest that the diffusion is not as efficient due to defects in the alveolar lung membrane.

 In patients with scleroderma and PH, it is important to consider that the PH could be caused by precapillary disease, especially if there is evidence of significant lung disease, postcapillary - relating to covert cardiac disease and even PH related to PVOD.
 All these factors can cause a low DLco.
 Another area of interest is the concept of ‘vanishing pulmonary capillary syndrome’ (Marius M Hoeper & Vonk-Noordegraaf, 2017).
 Studies have shown that a subset of patients with PAH have significant disturbance to their DLco which almost appears out of proportion to the rest of their haemodynamics with no overt signs of lung disease on CT thorax.
 Those with a low DLco were predominantly male with a smoking history (Marius M Hoeper & Vonk-Noordegraaf, 2017; Olsson et al., 2017; Trip et al., 2013), suggesting a different phenotype should be coined for these types of patients.